Ashishsn1210/Tool-Management-System/README.md

 - Automate approval workflows through email

-## Tech Stack
+## System Architecture
+The application is built using a no-code architecture powered by Google AppSheet with Google Sheets acting as the backend database.

+The system architecture consists of:
-- Google AppSheet
+- AppSheet – Frontend application interface and workflow engine
-- Google Sheets (backend database)
+- Google Sheets – Backend data storage and structured tables
-- Email Automation Workflows
+- Automation Workflows – Trigger-based actions such as notifications and approval processes
-- No-code application development

 ## Key Features